 Our most recent blog post discusses Francis Skinner (1797-1865) who grew up in Acton and went off to live a very different life in Boston.
 Our interest in the Skinner family is explained in a blog post about our acquisition of an 1834 letter written about Sarah (Faulkner) Skinner who went blind in her later years.
 We were able to uncover a surprising amount about her and her family.

 December's blog post explores dances held in Acton and highlights the Society's collection of dance cards from as far back as 1875.

 November's blog post tells the story of the New England Sawmill Unit, a collaboration of New England Lumbermen who sent equipment and labor to help the allies in World War 1.

-Earlier this year, we shared photographs of an Acton baseball team and a mystery team with at least one Acton player, mined annual school and town reports to learn about schoolhouse construction and maintenance in the town's earlier days, and told the stories of Acton residents Clara (Hapgood) Nash, Daniel Scarlett, John Oliver, and Rev. James T. Woodbury.
+Earlier in 2018, we shared photographs of an Acton baseball team and a mystery team with at least one Acton player, mined annual school and town reports to learn about schoolhouse construction and maintenance in the town's earlier days, and told the stories of Acton residents Clara (Hapgood) Nash, Daniel Scarlett, John Oliver, and Rev. James T. Woodbury.

 There's plenty to discover on the blog; check it out!